Noahmmf/weekend-js-salary-calculator/README.md

 Project Name: Employee Salary Calculator

 ## Description
+Objective is to create an application

+### functions include:
-Objective is to create an employee table that refferences their name, ID, Job title, and annual salary.
+ to create an employee table that refferences their name, ID, Job title, and annual salary.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).